tomconte/codebox-ai/README.md

 # CodeBox-AI

-A secure Python code execution service that provides a self-hosted alternative to OpenAI's Code Interpreter.
+A secure Python code execution service that provides a self-hosted alternative to OpenAI's Code Interpreter or Anthropic's Claude analysis tool.
 Built with FastAPI and IPython kernels, it supports session-based code execution and integrates with LLM function calling.

 It also now supports the Model Context Protocol (MCP) for seamless integration with LLM applications.

 ## Features